 You don’t need to do all these things for sex to be intimate, and you don’t necessarily have to aim for intimate sex every time you strip down.
 For some people, intimate sex might mean the difference between “making love” and having sex or just fucking.
 For some people, the sort of slow and sensual sex that you see in the movies is the most intimate.
 More on that here.

 However, this doesn’t mean that other types of sex aren’t intimate.
 For example, you might like rough sex or to incorporate elements of BDSM into your sex life, and that may be very intimate for you.
 After all, it takes a lot of trust to let someone tie you up, spank you or do even more extreme things that some people consider kinky.
 Similarly, you might find a position where you can’t kiss to be intimate because it allows you to caress your partner’s body.
-Consider the position known as Playing of the Cello.
+Consider the position known as Legs On Shoulder position.
 Your man can massage and kiss your legs and ankles even if you’re not making direct eye contact all the time!

 It’s perfectly okay if that’s your version of intimate sex.
 Just make sure that you and your partner are on the same page (our article on talking about sex is a great place to start!) when it comes to what feels like intimacy to you!